Updated on July 14, 2021

 Zion Canyon Scenic Drive

 First of all, the most important road in the Park is Zion Canyon Scenic Drive and it is 6 miles (9.7 km) long, ending at the Temple of Sinawava, which is named for the coyote god of the Paiute Indians.
-During the most of the year, the Zion Canyon Scenic Drive is only accessible by a free shuttle bus to protect wildlife.
-So, the Zion Canyon road is served by a free shuttle bus from early April to late October.
-As a result, you have to leave your car on the car parking next to Visitor Center and take a shuttle bus from the parking.
+During most of the year, the Zion Canyon Scenic Drive is only accessible by a shuttle bus to protect wildlife.
+So, the Zion Canyon road is served by a shuttle bus from March to late October.
+As a result, you have to leave your car in the car parking next to Visitor Center and take a shuttle bus from the parking.

 The buses ride every 15 minutes, or even more often, and start services from 6 am.